 Limits on operating systems

-Only ECS instances that run Alibaba Cloud Linux, Red Hat, Ubuntu, and CentOS are supported.
+Only ECS instances with operating systems of Alibaba Cloud Linux, Red Hat, Ubuntu, and CentOS are supported.
 We recommend that you choose Alibaba Cloud Linux 3.
-For more information about operating systems supported by ACK clusters, see Overview of OS images.
+For more information about the operating system support of ACK clusters, see Operating System.

 Precautions